You can buy life insurance for your parents if you depend on them financially and have their consent and participation in the application process.

 Tips for discussing the benefits of getting life insurance with your parents

-Depending on your family’s dynamics and needs, it can be difficult to encourage a parent to apply for life insurance.
-It’s important to make sure that both you and your parent are on the same page about their life insurance coverage, and how getting a policy will benefit your family.
+Getting life insurance on a parent can help your family financially, but it’s important to make sure that both you and your parent are on the same page about their life insurance coverage.

-Let your parent know what to expect.
-They’ll need to apply with a licensed agent, take a medical exam, and sign the final policy documents.
+• Let your parent know what to expect.
+They’ll need to apply with a licensed agent, take a medical exam or complete a medical interview, and sign the final policy documents.

 Maria Filindras is a financial advisor, a licensed Life & Health insurance agent in California, and a member of the Financial Review Council at Policygenius.